How to - the laws against under-age drinking within New Zealand

-The laws against young people drinking are contained in the SALE OF LIQUOR ACT 1989.
+The laws against young people drinking within New Zealand are contained in the Sale and Supply of Alcohol Act 2012.

 The legal drinking age was lowered from 20 years to 18 in 1999.
 It is therefore legal for people who are 18 or older to buy alcohol in a pub, bar or bottle store and even to work in a job that requires them to sell alcohol.